 When crossing an ice-flow, balance is of most importance, especially at first, in order to test each footfall, before shifting bodyweight to the forward foot.
 Balance requires that the pack, load, cargo, sled, trailer or household be arranged for the changes to come.
 An evaluation of the worth of an occupation and its potential for increased income must consider the talents, skills, experience and education of the individual.
 Improvement may demand an investment of time and money in further employment training or career education.
 But often the best education comes on the job, so an immediate choice of employment can also follow a career track.
 Just as in real estate, a person’s market value rises with upgrades.

-An appointment with a Certified Financial Planner (CFP) can be like a visit from Marie Kondo for a household’s finances.
+with a Certified Financial Planner (CFP) can be like a visit from Marie Kondo for a household’s finances.
 Such an experienced financial professional may accomplish in a few hours what could take a lifetime for a financial novice.
 A contract for a Personal Financial Plan comes with a due date, acts as a deadline for adjustment and, sets a marker in time for financial progress.

 On the liability side of the personal worth balance sheet are any potential problems with the plan and how to address each of them.
 This process can help in the choice of, and method of access to the job market.
 Anyone who has experienced transition knows average activities of daily living take longer, and planning ahead becomes a necessity.
 Also, any long-term physical or psychological changes must be considered before testing the next footfall on the road to stability and prosperity.

 Debt, or at least the ability to incur debt if necessary, is an essential financial tool because the economy runs on debt.
 When a merchant takes payment by credit card, the issuing financial institution charges the merchant a fee.
 That fee, along with the zillions of other charges each day, has opened new avenues for growth in high interest rate lending for credit card issuers like banks.